Pryaxis/TShock/README.md

 1. Use the in-game command `/register [password]` (example: `/register lovely-ashes`) to create an account.
 This gives you owner rights on your server, which you can configure more to your liking later.
 Your `character name` is your `account name`.

-1. Login to your newly created account with `/login [username] [password]` (example: `/login shank ashes`).
+1. Login to your newly created account with `/login [account name] [password]` (example: `/login shank lovely-ashes`).
 You should see a login success message.

-1. Turn off the backdoor with `/auth-verify` and your server is setup for initial use.
+1. Turn off the setup system with `/auth-verify` and your server is setup for initial use.
 TShock also created several files inside a new `tshock` folder.
 These files include `config.json` (our big configuration file), `sscconfig.json` (the server side characters configuration file), and `tshock.sqlite`.
-Don't lose your `tshock.sqlite` or you'll have to re-setup TShock all over again.
+Don't lose your `tshock.sqlite` or you'll have to re-setup TShock.

 1. You can now [customize your configuration](https://tshock.readme.io/docs/config-settings), build groups, ban items, and install more plugins.